grupoapok/apok-admin/README.md

     </div>
 </template>
 ```
-You dont need to import in each components since they are already registered globally
+Now you dont need to import every component you wish to use since they are already registered globally
 trough renderers!

 This way you can add as much components as renderers are.
 Now a list of the available